-Prior to operations and maintenance, the contractor would plant vegetation within land acquired for the project (e.g., shifting roadways) that are not used for the HSR or related supporting infrastructure, or other higher or better use.
-Plantings would allow adequate space between the vegetation and the HSR alignment and catenary lines.
-All street trees and other visually important vegetation removed in these areas during construction would be replaced with similar vegetation that, upon maturity, would be similar in size and character to the removed vegetation.
-Replaced shrubs would be minimum 5 gallon and trees would be minimum 24-inch box and 8 feet in height.
-The Authority would provide for continuous maintenance with appropriate irrigation systems.
-The contractor would install the irrigation system within the planting areas.
-No species listed on the Invasive Species Council of California's list of invasive species would be planted.
+Prior to operations and maintenance, the contractor will plant vegetation within land acquired for the project (e.g., shifting roadways) that are not used for the HSR or related supporting infrastructure, or other higher or better use.
+Plantings will allow adequate space between the vegetation and the HSR alignment and catenary lines.
+All street trees and other visually important vegetation removed in these areas during construction will be replaced with similar vegetation that, upon maturity, will be similar in size and character to the removed vegetation.
+Replaced shrubs will be minimum 5 gallon and trees will be minimum 24-inch box and 8 feet in height.
+The Authority will provide for continuous maintenance with appropriate irrigation systems.
+The contractor will install the irrigation system within the planting areas.
+No species listed on the Invasive Species Council of California's list of invasive species will be planted.

-This mitigation measure would be effective in minimizing the aesthetic and visual impacts of land made fallow because it would replace vegetation removed during construction and enhance the visual appeal of areas in proximity to HSR infrastructure, thereby reducing the resulting area, scale, and exposure to adverse visual impacts.
+This mitigation measure will be effective in minimizing the aesthetic and visual impacts of land made fallow because it will replace vegetation removed during construction and enhance the visual appeal of areas in proximity to HSR infrastructure, thereby reducing the resulting area, scale, and exposure to adverse visual impacts.

-Implementation of this measure is not anticipated to trigger secondary environmental impacts because new vegetation would primarily be replacing old vegetation and would not adversely affect visual quality or other resources.
+This measure is not anticipated to trigger secondary environmental impacts because new vegetation would primarily be replacing old vegetation and would not adversely affect visual quality or other resources.